darrencorona/odin-admin-dashboard/README.md

 # odin-admin-dashboard

-Admin Dasboard project by The Odin Project
+Admin Dashboard project by The Odin Project

+Put my HTML and CSS knowledge and abilities to the test particularly CSS Grid.

+Create a admin dashboard to show off the abilities I've learnt.